 CODE OF PROFESSIONAL CONDUCT

-Member firms of the Massachusetts Association of Consulting Planners subscribe to the following Code of Professional Conduct:
+Member firms of the Consulting Planners of Massachusetts subscribe to the following Code of Professional Conduct:

 - General Members will encourage the exchange of professional information with other planners, professionals, officials, students, and interested citizens, and insure proper credit for planning work by others.
 Members will not offer compensation or reward in any form for recommendation or securing of employment.
 Members will solicit commissions according to high professional standards.